by Sam Warner, Toastmasters International

 6. Explain Why Before How

 When delivering instructions for a task be specific about the desired end result.
-Clearly outline accountability, responsibility and authority.
+Clearly outline accountability, responsibility, and authority.
 Be very clear on touch points/milestones and deadlines and get them in the diary.
-Organise a review once the work has ended so you can give feedback).
+Organize a review once the work has ended so you can give feedback).

 7. The Right Person to Delegate To